Integrable Floquet Time Crystals in One Dimension: Rigidity and Phase Diagram of the Time Crystal

 More physically measurable distinctions between these regions can be drawn by examining the full many-body temporal correlations.
 In the Heisenberg picture, these are given by

 where $H_F$ is the full many-body Floquet Hamiltonian.
 The operator $\sigma^z_i$ flips the spin at the site $i$, creating a pair of Bogolons with momenta $\pm k$ in each sector.
 The time evolution under $H_F$ then causes these Bogolons to evolve independently, as the Hamiltonian is integrable.
 The correlation function $C_z(n)$ can thus be expressed as a sum of the contributions from each momentum sector:

-where $H^F_{k}$ is the Floquet Hamiltonian in the $k,-k$ sector shown in Eqn.~\ref{eq:floq:hamilt:spinor}, and $\ket{\psi_{k}(0)} = \ket{0}$ is the vacuum state in that sector.
+where $H^F_{k}$ is the Floquet Hamiltonian in the $k,-k$ sector shown in Eqn.~\eqref{eq:floq:hamilt:spinor}, and $\ket{\psi_{k}(0)} = \ket{0}$ is the vacuum state in that sector.

-Examining both the fidelity and the correlation function reveals several distinct regions in the $g_{0}$--$\lambda$ plane: \begin{enumerate} \item A stable time-crystalline phase is absent for $\lambda=0$.
-This observation is consistent with the findings reported in Ref.~\cite{inttc:chandra:2024}. \item For $g_{0}>0$ (resp. $g_{0}<0$), the parameter window